The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Consulting with a nursing home abuse lawyer can help you navigate different regulations and understand if you have a case.

-When nursing home abuse or neglect occurs, several parties may have the legal right to consult with a nursing home abuse lawyer and file a claim.
+When nursing home abuse or neglect occurs, several parties may have the legal right to file a personal injury claim.

-- The resident can seek compensation if they are capable.
+- The elderly person can seek compensation if they are capable.

 - Family members may act on their behalf if the resident is incapacitated or has passed away.